 2.1 Breaches of information security must be reported as soon as discovered and notified in accordance with the reporting protocols and principles given in the University’s Incident Management Policy (see 4.1).

-2.5 University Officers, Heads of Departments and Section Heads will work with relevant stakeholders, data protection and security specialists and the Information Security Board to investigate any reported breach in their area of responsibility.
-They will assist in the timely reporting of breaches and remedial actions to the Director of Information Services and Information Security Board.
+2.4 University Officers, Heads of Departments and Section Heads will work with relevant stakeholders, data protection and security specialists and the Information Security Board, where appropriate, to investigate any reported breach in their area of responsibility.
+They will assist in the timely reporting of breaches and remedial actions to the Director of Technology, Estates and Facilities and Information Security Board.

-2.7 The Information Security Board will monitor and review information security incidents to identify recurring incidents and areas of risk.
+2.6 The Information Security Board will monitor and review information security incidents to identify recurring incidents and areas of risk.
 The review process will be used to identify requirements for new or changed policies, to update the University risk register and to identify any other relevant controls.
-The Director of Information Services as Chair will determine notification to the Information Commissioner’s Office.
+The Data Protection Officer will determine notification to the Information Commissioner’s Office.

-3.1 The Information Security Board, chaired by the Director of Information Services, will monitor the effectiveness of this method statement and carry out regular reviews.
+3.1 The Information Security Board, chaired by the Director of Technology, Estates and Facilities, will monitor the effectiveness of this method statement and carry out regular reviews.

 |26 March 2014||Approved by Information Policy Executive|